-When it comes to marketing of any kind, be it traditional or internet marketing, you must know your target audience to be effective.
+When it comes to marketing of any kind, be it traditional mailers and cold calls or inbound marketing, you must know your target audience to be effective.
 The steps to understanding your target market audience are typically taken during the planning phase of your business.
 When you are designing your product of service, one of the many questions you ask yourself is, “Who is this going to appeal to?” or “Who do I want to appeal to the most?”

 At its core, inbound marketing is about communication.
 Your content, landing pages, and social media promotion work together to convey a specific message to your prospects.
 While customer communication has always been a key point of any great marketing strategy, the advent of internet marketing has meant huge shifts in how marketers can communication with customers.
 Keep reading to find out the most important ways internet marketing has changed customer communication.

 It's that time of year again.
 Time for resolutions and reflection and ultimately gratitude.
 But we're not much for schmaltz here on the ManoByte blog.
 We're about business, and our business is helping our clients businesses grow and thrive.
 So instead of telling you how we want to lose five pounds of keywords or start eating healthier e-books, we want to share our learning process and let you in on what worked best this year and how we can keep holding true to our most important values in 2015.